-We had a history of operating at losses since our inception in October 2009 until the fourth quarter of 2019.
+We had a history of operating at losses since our inception in October 2009 until the fourth quarter of 2020 and have had consecutive periods of income since that time.
 Our ability to realize consistent, meaningful revenues and profit over a sustained period has not been established over the long term and cannot be assured in future periods.